098765d/dualPredictor/README.md

 - **Step 2: Find the Optimal cut-off:** (Fig 1, Step 2)

-  The goal is to find the optimal cut-off (c) that maximizes the binary classification accuracy. here we offer 3 options of metrics that measure the classification accuracy: Youden index, f1_score, and f2_score firstly, the user specifies the metric type used for the model (e.g., Youden index), and denotes the metric function as g(y_true_label, y_pred_label), where:
+  The goal is to find the optimal cut-off (c) that maximizes the binary classification accuracy. here we offer 3 options of metrics that measure the classification accuracy: Youden index, f1_score, and f2_score.
+  Firstly, the user specifies the metric type used for the model (e.g., Youden index) and denotes the metric function as g(y_true_label, y_pred_label), where:
   ```math
   \text{optimal\_cut\_off} = \arg\max_c g(y_{\text{true\_label}}, y_{\text{pred\_label}}(c))
   ```